Damian-Cor/Damian_Cordova_14_FinalProject/README.md

 ### **Side Note**

 The code might have to run twice to project the results that we used.
-This is because of an oversight, and not assigning a starting point to the curve fit.
+This is because of an oversight, not assigning a starting point to the curve fit.
 Apologise for the miss convenience.